usagitoneko97/klara/A4_CFG/readme.md

 ### 1.6.1.
 Uses for Live Variables

 #### 1.6.1.1.
 Improve SSA construction
 To build minimal SSA, dominance frontier is used to find the strategic place to place phi functions.
-But dominance frontier only consider the structure of the control flow graph without taking in account of variables.
+But dominance frontier only considers the structure of the control flow graph without taking into account of variables.
 Consider following diagrams.

 <!---
 ```